$1,487,724Average Value$743Average Price per Sq Ft3Homes For Sale

 Parks are plentiful in Basking Ridge.
 Residents enjoy easy access to two small community parks, Piercy Park and Basking Ridge Park, both of which feature green lawns and playgrounds.
 Coyote Creek Trail winds alongside a small stream in the neighborhood.
 The trail runs for nearly 20 miles with beautiful views of natural scenery along the way.
 “It’s great for walking or riding your bike,” Johal says.
 Basking Ridge Conservation Area, which runs along the northern edge, is a wide-open range of meadowy hills that turn a brilliant shade of green in the spring and summer months.

-Explore the scenic beauty of Coyote Creek Path, where every step brings you closer to the natural charm of Basking Ridge.
+Locals can explore the scenic beauty of Coyote Creek Path and enjoy the natural charm of Basking Ridge.

 Basking Ridge Park combines play areas, walking paths, and quiet places to relax.